 The deputy was medically cleared at the hospital and then booked into Palm Beach County Jail, where he allegedly refused to take a breath test.
 He has reportedly been placed on paid administrative leave pending the outcome of the investigation.

 DUI arrests are not uncommon in Palm Beach County.
 Just a few days ago, an Ocean Ridge doctor was arrested for allegedly causing a hit-and-run accident while under the influence of alcohol.

 Sandra Lynn Mondro, 53, was charged with driving under the influence and leaving the scene of an accident with property damage.
 She was booked into Palm Beach County Jail and was released on bond four hours later.
 The press did not name an attorney for her.

 According to the police report, the alleged incident occurred on May 25.
 Someone driving a blue Maserati was involved in a hit-and-run crash in the 200 block of Royal Poinciana Way.
-Mondro, who is a doctor at Wellington Regional Medical Center, is accused of being the driver.
+The 53-year-old woman, who is a doctor at Wellington Regional Medical Center, is accused of being the driver.
 She was reportedly seen driving a damaged Maserati that matched the description of the one involved in the hit-and-run crash.

-The 53-year-old doctor couldn’t submit to field sobriety exercises and was taken to a local hospital.
+The doctor couldn’t submit to field sobriety exercises and was taken to a local hospital.
 Her blood alcohol level was 0.184, which is more than twice the legal limit for driving in Florida.
 She was booked into jail after she was discharged from the hospital.